TerjeLonoy/Android-Certificate-Preparation/Readme.md

 ### 4e.
 Debug and fix an application crash (uncaught exception)
 Fixing application crashes starts with the debugger consoler.
 Look for red text and the "Cause by" text, as this in almost all cases pinpoints the exact problem.
 Filenames marked in blue color is a good place to start with after.

+### 4f.
+Debug and fix an activity lifecycle issue
+Fixing lifecycle issues can be simplified by putting breakpoints at the start and the end of each lifecycle (e.g. onStart() and onResume()), this way you can easily pinpoint which part of the lifecycle that breaks, and go on from there.

+### 4g.
+Debug and fix an issue binding data to views
+Data binding issues are often cause by either null pointers or type mismatch.
+Another big offender is trying to bind data to a view before the views activity has been loaded.

 [1]: #1-fundamental-application-components
 [1a]: #1a-describe-an-applications-key-functional-and-nonfunctional-requirement
 [1b]: #1b-create-an-activity-that-displays-a-layout-resource